North American railroad signaling: Absolute or manual block

-Manual block systems work by dividing up a rail line into predefined "blocks", which are typically demarcated by fixed signs.
+Manual block systems work by dividing a rail line into predefined "blocks", which are typically demarcated by fixed signs.
 Authority to occupy a block is granted by some sort of central controller, usually a dispatcher, who has the sole authority to grant such access.
-Before the widespread adoption of radio communications on trains, authority to occupy a block, along with other instructions, were communicated to trains much as timetable train orders were with station agents and trackside telephones.
+Before the widespread adoption of radio communications on trains, authority to occupy a block, along with other instructions, were communicated to trains much as timetable train orders with station agents and trackside telephones.
 Some railroads, notably the Pennsylvania Railroad (PRR), had a system of manual block signals activated by wayside operators in stations or interlocking towers eliminating the need for some trains to stop.
 This manual block system is still on use on the Long Island Rail Road, which had been a subsidiary of the PRR.

 With the introduction of radio communications, this information could be directly transmitted to the crews.
 There are several different flavours of this system, but they all share in common a system of blocks, a safe way to grant access to those blocks and a standardized system of paperwork to eliminate confusion for both the crews and the dispatcher.